 We’ve been hosting a series of symposiums, workshops and retreats that we’ve called “Essential Conversations” as a way for us to contribute to the initiatives about diversity and representation in children’s books.

-Our final workshop in this series is this fall: Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes, where workshop leaders Lesléa Newman and Rob Sanders will lead an immersive experience in creating LGBTQ+ themed fiction and nonfiction picture books for today’s market.
+One workshop in this series is Writing the Rainbow: Crafting Picture Books With LGBTQIA+ Themes, where workshop leaders Lesléa Newman and Rob Sanders lead an immersive experience in creating LGBTQIA+ themed fiction and nonfiction picture books for today’s market.

-In a recent blog post, Lesléa and Rob discussed writing picture books and why more LGBTQ+ voices are needed in children’s publishing.
-Expanding on that conversation, here are some thoughts about WHY more picture books with LGBTQ+ themes are needed.
+In a recent blog post, Lesléa and Rob discussed writing picture books and why more LGBTQIA+ voices are needed in children’s publishing.
+Expanding on that conversation, here are some thoughts about WHY more picture books with LGBTQIA+ themes are needed.

 By depicting different types of people and family units, picture books teach kids that each kid and family is unique.
 Books like Todd Parr’s It’s OK To Be Different, Little You by Richard Van Camp and Julie Flett, and Stella Brings the Family by Miriam B. Schiffer show kids that everyone is unique and to be respected.